sdtony1/cse15l-lab-reports/Lab5.md

    ![Image](Lab5-1.1.png)
    I also checked the student's file structure.
    ![Image](Lab5-1.5.png)
+   The file structure is correct.

-   Student's test
+   Student's test case
    ![Image](Lab5-1.2.png)
-   Symptom
+   Student's test case symptom
    ![Image](Lab5-1.3.png)
-   Though this student's code has no failure under his own test case, the method `reverseInPlace` does not look correct because of the usage of parameter `arr.length`.
+   Though this student's code has no failure under his own test case, the method `reverseInPlace` does not look correct because of the modification of `arr` inside the for loop.
    So here's my guess of the bug and my failure-inducing input.
    ![Image](Lab5-1.4.png)